USCbiostats/git-crash/README.md

 **Speaker** [George G. Vega Yon, Ph.D.](https://ggvy.cl)

-The website can be viewed [here](https://uscbiostats.github.io/git-crash)
+The website can be viewed [here](https://uscbiostats.github.io/git-crash).

+The workshop was recorded on March 18th, 2021, and is available [here](https://youtu.be/6gc8VyZJeNM).

 # Featured Happy Scientist: Jerry C. Elliott